brianary/scripts/README.md

 ### Dictionary

-- :up: **[ConvertTo-OrderedDictionary.ps1](ConvertTo-OrderedDictionary.ps1)**: Converts an object to an ordered dictionary of properties and values.
+- **[ConvertTo-OrderedDictionary.ps1](ConvertTo-OrderedDictionary.ps1)**: Converts an object to an ordered dictionary of properties and values.
 - **[Join-Keys.ps1](Join-Keys.ps1)**: Combines dictionaries together into a single dictionary.
 - **[Remove-NullValues.ps1](Remove-NullValues.ps1)**: Removes dictionary entries with null vaules.
 - **[Split-Keys.ps1](Split-Keys.ps1)**: Clones a dictionary keeping only the specified keys.